High Achievers Title Graphic

 • Open-minded and curious

-• Often dry or subtle sense of humor
+• Often, a dry or subtle sense of humor

 • Many are introverted/need time alone to regroup.